quchangle1/LLM-Tool-Survey/README.md

 **中文:** We have noticed that PaperAgent and 旺知识 have provided a [brief](https://mp.weixin.qq.com/s/pPkrHHkmVC29e_c2U8YEGg) and a [comprehensive](https://mp.weixin.qq.com/s/SnvxsKmkgI_kHvwaLUK-0A) introduction in Chinese, respectively.
 We greatly appreciate their assistance.

+:tada::+1: Our survey paper is accepted by **Frontiers of Computer Science**.
+New version of our paper will be released soon!

 Please feel free to contact us if you have any questions or suggestions!

 ## Contribution